ARCHITECTURAL FORUM SCHOLARSHIPS

 Email aiariforum@gmail.com

-Norton E. Salk Scholarship
+The Norton E. Salk Scholarship for Design Excellence

 Norton E. Salk, AIA was a doer throughout his lifetime.
 A lifelong Rhode Island resident, he graduated from Classical High School, attended Brown University for one year, joined the U.S. Army Corps, and served in the Corps of Engineers.
 While in the Corps, he spent time in Italy and developed a great admiration of and passion for classical architecture.
 It led, following his return to the states and graduation from the University of Michigan, to a 55-year career as an architect.